jcerca/jcerca.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Biology, University of Coimbra (Final grade: 16/20), 2012
+* B.S. in Biology, University of Coimbra (Final grade: 16/20), 2012 (July 17th)
-* M.S. in Ecology, University of Coimbra (Final grade: 19/20), 2014
+* M.S. in Ecology, University of Coimbra (Final grade: 19/20), 2014 (July 11th)
   * Thesis title: Pollinator preferences in a hybrid zone
-* Ph.D. in Evolutionary Genomics and Zoology, University of Oslo, 2020 (expected - June 5th)
+* Ph.D. in Evolutionary Genomics and Zoology, University of Oslo, 2020 (June 5th)
   * Thesis title: On the origins of cryptic species: Insights from the Stygocapitella species complex

 Work experience